Best Time to Book a Cruise: How to Get the Lowest Fares

 Wave Season: January–March

-- lower fares
+- lower fares on popular itineraries

 - reduced deposits

-- onboard credit
+- onboard credit offers

-- free upgrades
+- free cabin upgrades

-- kids‑sail‑free promos
+- kids‑sail‑free promotions

-Wave Season is especially strong for:
+These deals are especially strong for:

 - Caribbean cruises

-- Alaska cruises
+- Alaska sailings

 - Europe summer itineraries